vitejs/vite/docs/guide/api-environment.md

 ## Custom environment instances

-Low level configuration APIs are available so environment providers can offer utilities to configure and setup its connected module runners.
+Low level configuration APIs are available so runtime providers can provide environments for their runtimes.

 ```js
 import { createCustomEnvironment } from 'vite-environment-provider'